pocesar/angular-equalizer/README.md

 Angular Equalizer
 =================

-Equalize the height of a set of random elements, without necessarily having a common parent.
+Equalize the height of a set of random elements, without necessarily having a common parent, container, etc.

+You can add and remove items on demand using the `EqualizeState` service.

 ### Usage